-Tandoori Chicken is a succulent and intensely flavourful roasted or grilled chicken that is marinated in yoghurt and some aromatic spices.
+Tandoori Chicken is simply roasted or grilled chicken that is marinated in yoghurt and some flavourful spices.
 I find that when I use my own simple blend of spices, the chicken turns out a LOT tastier than when using pre-packaged tandoori mixes.

-Clean the chicken pieces and pat them dry, then make a couple of deep slashes on each piece using a sharp knife.
+Clean the drumsticks and pat them dry, then make a couple of slashes on each piece using a sharp knife.

 Combine the powdered spices and gently heat them in a pan over low heat until fragrant.
-Mix together the ginger, garlic, yoghurt, lime juice, toasted spices, food colouring (if you are using it), red chilli and oil until smooth.
+Mix together the ginger, garlic, yoghurt, lime juice, toasted spices, fresh red chilli and oil until smooth.
 Pour this marinade over the chicken and massage well.
 Cover and refrigerate for at least a couple of hours but preferably overnight.

-When ready to grill, make sure to remove the chicken from the fridge at least half an hour before you begin cooking so that it comes to room temperature.
+When ready to grill, make sure to remove the chicken at least half an hour before you begin cooking so that it comes to room temperature.

 BBQ on a grill over hot coals, using low heat to ensure the chicken is cooked through.
 Make sure you oil the grill so that the chicken doesn't stick, and turn the pieces over every few minutes to get all sides equally done.
 Alternatively you can grill these in an oven under a hot broiler/grill at around 200 C for about 20-25 minutes per side or until chicken is done.
 Similarly, turn them over once or twice on the oven tray so all sides are equally done.
 Of course, this tastes a LOT better done over coals, so if you have the option, use the bbq grill for best results!